 Burnt On Food Reaction With Vinegar & Baking Soda:

-Vinegar lightly dissolves the burned foods which contain citric acid.
+Vinegar lightly dissolves the burned foods, and contain citric acid.

 When vinegar comes in contact with baking soda, it reacts & releases carbon dioxide (CO2).
 One way, vinegar slightly soften the burnt foods; consequently, releasing the CO2, help to loosen up the burned residues from the skillet surface.